Correlations in gravitational-wave reconstructions from eccentric binaries: A case study with GW151226 and GW170608: Results

 Each of these signals is generated from a starting frequency 15 Hz using the given waveform model, and then injected into zero noise.
-As described in Appendix C of~\cite{Rodriguez_2014}, using zero noise eliminates the biases in parameter estimation that can be caused by a particular noise realization.
-The data is sampled at 2048 Hz, and we use the two-detector network of LIGO Hanford and Livingston, with their design sensitivity PSD's used to calculate the likelihood evaluation given by Eq.~\eqref{likelihood}.
+As described in Appendix C of~\cite{Rodriguez_2014}, using zero noise eliminates any biases in parameter estimation that would be caused by a particular noise realization.
+The data is sampled at 2048 Hz, and we use the two-detector network of LIGO Hanford and Livingston.
 In the calculation of the likelihood, we use $f_{min} = 20$ Hz.
 We sample in chirp mass and mass ratio, rather than component masses.
 We use sampling priors shown in Table~\ref{table:priors}.
 At a luminosity distance of $400$~Mpc, the signals are relatively loud, and have a two-network SNR ranging from 21 to 33 at design sensitivity.
+We deliberately choose for our signals to be loud in order to unambiguously quantify systematic correlations in the intrinsic parameters of non-spinning eccentric binaries.
+Low SNRs would lead the statistical uncertainties to dominate and obscure the systematic degeneracies.
+In comparison, the GW events we investigate in Sec.~\ref{sec:gw_events} are also located at a similar luminosity distance ($350-450$~Mpc), but have SNRs $\sim 15$ due to lower sensitivity of the detectors at the time of their observation.
+In a sense, our simulated signals represent the future versions of GW151226 and GW170608 if they were seen during the fourth observing run of LIGO-Virgo or beyond.
+It is worth noting that at SNRs $\sim 15$, we expect statistical uncertainties in parameter measurements that are $\sim \sqrt{2}$ times (i.e. 40\%) larger than those of the injections discussed here.

 We start the discussion with Figure~\ref{figure:sample_plot} where we show the posterior distributions recovered for four representative simulated binary mergers.
 The signal waveform model is \TEOBResumE{}, which we expect to be the best example since it is a full IMR model, with zero and nonzero eccentricity, and the mass ratios $q = 1$ and $ q=0.33$.
 We opt to plot the symmetric mass ratio $\eta = \frac{q}{(1 + q)^2}$, instead of $q$ in this section as it is the parameter that appears to leading order in a PN expansion.